 - The most notable feature is the casque (helmet-like structure) on its head.
 This bony protrusion is thought to help the frog blend into its environment, acting as a form of camouflage when it rests in the trees.
 The casque also likely serves as protection from predators, making it harder for them to grab the frog by its head.

-- Frogs sometimes plug the openings to their daytime retreats with their heads, which would help prevent desiccation.
+- Frogs sometimes plug the openings to their daytime retreats with their head, helping prevent desiccation.

 - More commonly found in seasonally dry forests, savannas, and other open habitats.

-- When threatened, the Casque-headed Tree Frog can inflate its body, puffing up to appear larger and more intimidating to predators.
+- When threatened, it inflates its body, puffing up to appear larger and more intimidating to predators.

 - Their call has been described as ducklike “quack.”
-After mating, the female lays her eggs in tree hollows or on leaves overhanging water, where the tadpoles will fall into the water below to complete their development.
+After mating, females lay their eggs in tree hollows or on leaves overhanging water, where the tadpoles will fall into the water below to complete their development.

-- I have never had the pleasure to see one of these in the wild yet.
-My only personal contribution is that while staying at a campground in Sarteneja the people told me how they hadn’t seen any in years and then one year during the rainy season there were thousands of them everywhere.
+- I have never had the pleasure of seeing one of these in the wild yet.
+My only personal contribution is that while staying at a campground in Sarteneja, the people told me how they hadn’t seen any in years, and then one year during the rainy season, there were thousands of them everywhere.

 Poison Dart Frogs